TcMenu/tcMenu/README.md

 TcMenu is more than just an Arduino menu library, think of it more like a framework for building IoT applications that provides many useful abstractions and remote control capabilities, including the ability to render menus locally onto a display.

+# Major improvement to memory usage for smaller boards - coming soon

+A major improvement in memory usage for Arduino Uno and other smaller boards is coming soon.
+It reduces memory usage considerably for most cases, by as much as 40% in some case.

+For most users, you'll just use the UI designer to remake your code from the saved designer file (the CPP and H file).
+Doing this will keep everything entact in your sketch.
+Any menu names will not change.

+I'm hoping to get it onto master soon, and do a release a week or later.

+This is what will mean:

+* No virtuals in the whole menuitem strucutre, although the signatures are near identical - infact the new signature is better, as it hides away the PROGMEM near completely.
+* Removed the interface for the high level remote management, there was no need for it, it was just a cost.
+* Removed the need to call menuItemChanged on menu manager, it's done automatically now.
+* On AVR, a reasonably sized menu with Serial and Ethernet now fits.

 ## Types of input supported

 * Button based rotary encoder emulation (Up, Down and OK buttons)